-C. Material
+C. Materia

 - 1. Material used by a student in a state or NSDA national tournament from a previous year may not be used again by that student in any event as long as he/she participates in high school activity.
 Material shall be defined as "title and author." - 2.
 Published material shall be defined as any material which is published and available to the general public.
 This excludes any home high school publications (ex: literary anthology, newspaper, school website).
 Scripts from the Internet are acceptable if they include proof of the source.
 Blogs are unacceptable sources.
-Material written by students is prohibited in literature-based events: hd, dd, hi, di, pr, po, mo.
-If protested: schools are responsible for providing proof of legitimacy which is defined as being under the control of the original artist or producer.
-The decision of the tournament director and adjudication panel shall be final. - 3.
-After a protest has been filed with the tournament director, upon notification the coach shall make available a photocopy, electronic scans, photos, or other direct facsimiles of the original script that is in question to the tournament director within 30 minutes.
+Material written by students is prohibited in literature-based events: <a href="https://dx.ncbi.nlm.ncb - 3.
+After a protest has been filed with the tournament director, upon notification the coach shall make available a photocopy, electronic scans, photos, or other direct facsimiles of the original source that is in question to the tournament director within 30 minutes.
 This copy must have all lines highlighted if they are to be performed.
 A typed copy of the introduction and all transitions must also be available.
 Each separate transition must be numbered with the correct corresponding number placed in the script at the appropriate location.
 Penalty for failure to have available or proper form is disqualification. - 4.
 All performances must be void of profanity, vulgarity, nudity, obscenity, and hate speech.
 Hate speech can be defined as speech that is derogatory to a person or group based on race, religion, color, national origin, gender, sexual preference, or disability.
 Use of these may result in lowered ranking by the judges and a protest filed with the tournament director. - 5.
 All performances must remain faithful to the author's intent. - 6.
 Original scripts are not allowed except in Original Oratory. - 7.
 Transcriptions of audio and video performances are not allowed unless provided by the original artist or producer. - 8.
 Additional wording may be added only for the purpose of introduction, transition, and conclusion.
 Transitions must be a vehicle for time or location change only.
 Total time of introduction, conclusion and all transition may not exceed two (2) minutes.
 Authors' wording may not be altered except to delete vulgarities and offensive language. - 9.
 In tournament and one-act performances where sensitive material will be discussed (suicide, sexual assault, abuse, etc.) the OSSAA allows Trauma warnings to be disclosed by performers form the audience prior to their performance.
 Trauma Warnings will not be timed and students who feel they should sent in to the hallway prior the performance will be allowed to do so without penalty.
-Students who choose to step out due to Trauma Warnings should re-enter the room following the performance.
+Students who choose to step out due to Trauma Warnings should re-enter the room following the performance. - 10.
+Visual aids are not permitted with the following exceptions: Informative speaking may have visual aids within the confine of its specific rules.
+Prose, poetry and POI may use the book itself as a prop (with no other visual aids, including but not limited to images, the removal of pages, etc.)